Bones of the Skull

 Clinical Relevance: Cranial Fractures

 The majority of skull fractures result from blunt force or penetrating trauma, and can produce numerous signs and symptoms.
 The clinical features may be obvious, such as visible injuries and bleeding.
 There are also subtle signs of fracture, such as clear fluid draining from the ears and nose (cerebrospinal fluid leak indicative of base of skull fracture), poor balance and confusion, slurred speech and a stiff neck.

 There are certain areas of the skull that are natural points of weakness:

 - The pterion: a ‘H-shaped’ junction between temporal, parietal, frontal and sphenoid bones.
 The thinnest part of the skull.
-A fracture here can lacerate an underlying artery (the middle meningeal artery), resulting in a extradural haematoma.
+A fracture here can lacerate the middle meningeal artery (anterior branch), resulting in a extradural haematoma.